 *We will post the names of those who donate 10,000 yen or more on our website.

-*The name of the corporation or organization should be posted only as a trade name, etc., and the name of the representative should not be posted.
+*The name of the company or organization will be posted only as a trade name, etc., and the name of the representative will not be posted.

-＊Those who have consented to have their names listed in 1),2) but wish to have their names listed under a different name from that of the individual, corporation, or organization listed above.
+＊Those who have consented to have their names listed in 1),2) but wish to have their names listed under a different name from that of the individual, company, or organization listed above.

 Name of publication you wish to use :